Improve Your BOLT Score for Optimal Health

 It should be noted that consulting a breathing expert is always recommended before starting new breathing exercises.
 Breathing is different for everyone.
 No 2 breaths are the same so programming differs from one person or athlete to another and misunderstanding which breathing methods to follow can mean the difference between progressing quickly, slowly, or not at all.
 Health, age, fitness and autonomic nervous system balance for example all play a role in deciding which exercises are suitable.

 10-20 seconds - Your score represents 60% of athletes so you aren't alone.
 There’s a lot of work to get your breathing in shape.
 Your health and foundation feedback is key to understanding your performance.
 Daily prescribed slow and static breathing exercises are beneficial and possibly more intense dynamic breath-holding exercises depending on your age, health and fitness.
-You

 20-30 seconds - Your breathing is becoming functional and it’s unlikely you sleep with your mouth open or suffer from an early onset of breathlessness.
 You are able to train during training sessions in zones 1-2 whilst breathing nasally but not zone 3.
 Some strong breath-holding exercises will benefit you in taking your performance to the next level.